 If you’re familiar with the structure of these Koro strategies, you already know that the last piece of the puzzle is the village’s Toa, but in the case of such an Extra Deck focused theme, a Main Deck boss is a bit of an odd fit.
 Still, I feel like I managed to give him an effect that provides a fair level of utility.

-To Tribute Summon this card face-up, you can Tribute 1 EARTH or “Toa Mata” monster in your hand, except “Toa Mata Pohatu”.
-Once per turn, if a monster(s) is Special Summoned from the Extra Deck, or a monster that was Special Summoned from the Extra Deck activates its effect: You can target 1 Spell/Trap on the field; destroy that target, also, if you control a Rock monster, you can destroy 1 additional Spell/Trap on the field.
+To Tribute Summon this card face-up, you can Tribute an EARTH or “Toa Mata” monster in your hand, except “Toa Mata Pohatu”, instead of a monster you control.
+Once per turn, if a monster(s) is Special Summoned from the Extra Deck, or a monster Special Summoned from the Extra Deck activates its effect: You can target 1 Spell/Trap on the field; destroy it, also, if you control a Rock monster, you can destroy 1 additional Spell/Trap on the field.

 Great Kanohi Kakama

 If another “Kanohi” card becomes equipped to the equipped monster, destroy this card.
 If the equipped monster is a “Toa” or “Makuta” monster, it can attack all monsters your opponent controls, once each.
 If this card is sent to the GY: You can banish 1 monster from your GY; add 1 “Toa Mata Pohatu” from your Deck to your hand.
 You can only use this effect of “Great Kanohi Kakama” once per turn.